dradoaica/Detecting.Objects.In.Images.With.ONNX.In.ML.NET/README.md

 cell corresponds to 125 channels, made up of the 5 bounding boxes predicted by the grid cell and the 25 data elements that describe each bounding box (5x25=125).
 For more information on how to derive the final bounding boxes and their corresponding confidence scores, refer to this [post](http://machinethink.net/blog/object-detection-with-yolo/).

-## Solution

-The console application project `ObjectDetection` can be used to identify objects in the sample images based on the * *Tiny Yolo2 ONNX*- model.

-Again, note that this sample only uses/consumes a pre-trained ONNX model with ML.NET API.
-Therefore, it does **not** train any ML.NET model.
-Currently, ML.NET supports only for scoring/detecting with existing ONNX trained models.

 ## How to Run